davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 Hopefully this section gives you some solid ideas on how to modularise your site or app – and if I've skipped over anything – ideas on how to approach it.
 Layers are generally quite logical and predicable, with a minor tradeoff of a little more configuration.

+FWIW I have a bit of a love/hate relationship with Nuxt, so if you think some of this is wrong or inaccurate, do please drop a comment and I can update the article accordingly.

-And lastly, kudos to the UnJS and Nuxt team for the work they've done here.
+And lastly, kudos to the UnJS and Nuxt team for the work they've done 🙏.

 <!--
 ## Resources